ninofiliu/oa-client/README.md

   paths: {
     '/users/{userId}': {
       get: {
-        'x-type': 'default-get', // defines the caller
+        'x-type': 'authorizedGet', // will use the "authorizedGet" caller
         parameters: [
           {
             in: 'path',